anthonyalden/tic_tac_toe/firebase-tic-tac-toe/README.md

 	There are various variables and functions used for house keeping to track things like player names, game states, etc and are passed through the database as needed so that both player's programs have access to them when this is appropriate.

+Installation:
+	The following data fields and values need to be set up in the firbase database. gameWinner		""		used to display the name of the game winner with ng-show gameWon			false	keeps players from playing a won game until they start a new one goesFirst		false	turn on ng-show name of palyer who will go first in goesFirstName at start of game goesFirstName	""		name of player who will go first at begining of game notYourTurn		false	keeps a player from getting to take his turn when it is not his turn numPlayers		0		tracks number of player, for future use to limit number of palyers to 2 numSquaresUsed	0		tracks number of squares used to figure out when a cats game occurs player1			false	used to determine which player already playing to assign new player role as X or O player2			false	used to determine which player already playing to assign new player role as X or O playerName1		""		stores the name of player one playerName2		""		stores the name of player two playerScore1	0		keeps track of the score for player one playerScore2	0		keeps track of the score for player two squaresArray	["","","","","","","","",""]   data structure to hold X and O as each is clicked, used for for ng-class to format a box and style the X and O font

 Known Issues:
 	There is a known issue that if the user exits his browser without pressing the exit button, the next user will not be in sync with the database and hence the champ will need to press the exit buttons and then refresh his/her pages before starting the game again.
 I haven't figured out a way to fix this yet - some homework for the future.